Faces (band): History

-The group regularly toured Britain, Europe and the United States from 1970 to 1975, and were among the top-grossing live acts in that period; in 1974 their touring also encompassed Australia, New Zealand and Japan.
+The group regularly toured Britain, Europe and the USA from 1970 to 1975, and were among the top-grossing live acts in that period; in 1974 their touring also encompassed Australia, New Zealand and Japan.
 They toured the United States and Canada in 1975.
 Among their most successful songs were "Had Me a Real Good Time", their breakthrough UK hit "Stay with Me", "Cindy Incidentally" and "Pool Hall Richard".
-As Rod Stewart's solo career became more successful than that of the group, the band became overshadowed by their lead singer.
+As Rod Stewart's solo career became more successful, the band became overshadowed by their lead singer.
 A disillusioned Ronnie Lane left the band in 1973; one reason given later for his departure was frustration over not having more opportunities to sing lead vocals.

 Lane's role as bassist was taken over by Tetsu Yamauchi (who had replaced Andy Fraser in Free).
 Released just months before Lane left the band, the Faces' final studio album was Ooh La La.

 The following year a live album was released, entitled Coast to Coast: Overture and Beginners; it was criticised by reviewers for being poorly recorded and thought out.
 It featured selections from their late 1973 tour, the first featuring Yamauchi.
 They recorded a few tracks for another studio album, but had lost enthusiasm and their final release as a group was the late 1974 UK Top 20 hit "You Can Make Me Dance, Sing or Anything".
 In 1975 Wood began working with the Rolling Stones, which brought differences between Stewart and the others to a head, and after a troubled fall US tour (with Jesse Ed Davis on rhythm guitar), in December the band announced that they were splitting.